Kaptain offers several ways to train models (including distributed), tune hyperparameters, and deploy optimized models that autoscale.

 Katib is the hyperparameter tuner and neural architecture search module in Kaptain.
 To learn how to create hyperparameter tuning experiments, read the tutorial.

-For each experiment a chart of the main objective and different hyperparameter values is shown:
+After selecting one experiment, a chart of the main objective and different hyperparameter values is shown.

-The Overview shows the hyperparameters of the best trial in the experiment.
+The Overview tab shows the hyperparameters of the best trial in the experiment.

 Details includes objective, parameters, algorithm, metric collector of the experiment.

-YAML section has a yaml representation of the launched experiment.
+The YAML section has a YAML representation of the launched experiment.